Defending The Bultaco Honor

 G. Put a rubberband or cut piece of innertube on the wingnut adjuster on the rear break rod.
 I had two race DNFs before I learned this lesson.
 Even better is to replace the wingnut with an aircraft lock nut.

 H. The Bultaco Ghost: Is your Bul hard to start when cold, but starts fine when warm?
 Do your buddies push you around the pits trying to bump start?
 Good spark, good compression, and cleaned carb but still a bugger to start?
 There are two things to check out.
 The cylinder base gasket and dry side crankshaft seal.
 Minor air leaks with either may not cause your bike to run bad or be hard to start when warm.
 If fact they might not leak at all when the engine is warm.
 However when cold, the leaks will suck in too much air.
 This is the opposite effect of choking a cold engine so you can start it!
 Replace the cylinder base gasket and ignition side crank seal, and hopefully all will be fine.
 One time I got lucky.
-I torqued down all the head bolts and it fixed the problem.
+I torqued down all the head bolts to max and it fixed the problem.

 I. Cheap seat foam fix.
 You can a buy two blue 1/2 inch thick Ozark Trial Camping Pads for about $8 each at Wal-Mart.
 Cut to aproximate shape, and use the first one as a template.
 Now cut out a whole bunch.
 Then just keep gluing them on top of each other with PVC pipe cement.
 Glue good around the edges, then a few dabs everywhere else.
 When dry, you can trim to exact shape when you have the desired thickness.
 This makes for a nice firm saddle that is good as OEM.
 Order you a nice new seat cover to finish the job.
 I have done this on 2 bikes so far all with positive results.
 You can also use this camping pad foam to repair a sunk-in or rotted area.
 This video will give you a good idea what to do.
 A electric kitchen knife makes the job easy.
 This foam is also good to put between your frame and gas tank.